stummjr/doc.scrapinghub.com/autoscraping.rst

 Spider Parameters
 =================

-When you create a new spider, the minimal attributes you have to fill in order to run the first crawling job, are the spider name and the starting URLs (at least one).
+When you create a new spider, the minimum set of attributes you have to fill in order to run the first crawling job are the spider name and the starting URLs (at least one).
 The first job for a newly created spider should be an *annotating mode* job, because the obvious first task for every new spider is to add templates.
 The results of the first job and all successive ones will give you a better idea about improving the crawling performance by adding URL filters.
-URL filters are optional, but strongly recommended in most cases, as we have explained in the section about `basic concepts`_.
+URL filters are optional, but strongly recommended in most cases, as we have explained in the section about `Basic Concepts`_.

 URL Filters
 -----------

 There is a filter that is always applied, and two kinds of custom filters.
 The former is the offsite filter that makes sure the bot cannot go beyond the bounds of the target site(s).
-Without this kind of filter, the bot would crawl links from the entire web, avoiding to focus on the target.
+Without this kind of filter the bot would crawl links from the entire web and avoid focusing on the target.
 And if there weren't other kinds of filters, it indeed would crawl all the web.

 The offsite filter restricts the bot to only visit links that belong to the web domains specified in the start URLs and the template URLs (if any), everything else gets filtered out.
 It has precedence over any other kind of URL filter.
 One might wonder whether there is a redundancy in adding template URLs domains, since the templates were obtained from the crawling limited to the start URLs domains.
 This is true in most cases, but it also can happen that you use one start URL for creating templates and a different one for scraping items, both being from different domains.

-The other two kinds of URL filters are user custom ones: **Exclude Pattern** and **Follow Patterns**, both configurable in the Autoscraping Spider properties.
+The other two kinds of URL filters are user custom ones: **Exclude Pattern** and **Follow Patterns**, both configurable in the autospider properties (select an autospider in *Autoscraping* section and click *Edit*).

 **Exclude Patterns** option allows to filter out URL patterns (regular expressions) that must not be visited.
 You can add as many as you want, one per line in the corresponding widget. **Exclude Patterns** has precedence over **Follow Patterns**.

 You can select between 3 modes of link following:

-  * **Follow all links within the spider domains** *(except those defined in *Excluded Patterns*)* - here the spider domains mean the ones described above: domains specified in start URLs and template URLs
+  * **Follow all links within the spider domains** (except those defined in *Excluded Patterns*) - here the spider domains mean the ones described above: the domains specified in start URLs and template URLs
   * **Don't follow links** - limit crawling to the start URLs only
   * **Follow links that match the following patterns** - when this mode is selected, a new text widget becomes visible where you can write the *Follow Patterns* (regular expressions) that the links have to match in order to be followed